osageev/osageev.github.io/_posts/2025-06-15-introducing-smartlooper.md

 People have been asking me, “How does this compare with playing with another person?”
 And the truth is: it’s not meant to replace that.
 It has infinite patience, but limited adaptability.
 You can’t hand it a lead sheet, and it won't notice if mid-jam I segue into playing a tune we both know.

-But compared to practicing alone?
-It does an amazing thing: it fills a specific gap I sometimes felt when practising solo: wanting a responsive, dynamic groove companion that reflects and expands on my own vocabulary — and every now and then surprises me.
-And that’s exactly what it’s become.
+Ok, so, compared to practicing alone?
+Well, it's not meant to replace that either.
+By any stretch.
+But it does do one amazing thing: it fills a specific gap I sometimes felt when practising solo: wanting a responsive, dynamic groove companion that reflects and expands on my own vocabulary — and every now and then surprises me. <!--And that’s exactly what it’s become.-->

 ## What’s Next